jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

-  ..
-ATTENTION:: Some of your values will be different because the test uses random values
+  .. attention:: Some of your values will be different because the test uses random values

   .. code-block:: shell